I’m an athlete, and at my age, 54, I’m still fast.

 After those afternoons on our driveway court, I stuck to sports I got more payoff from.
 Football?
 Great.
 Baseball?
 Sure.
 Soccer?
 You bet.
 But, whether I was aware of the reason or not, I began avoiding basketball.

-Fast forward a few years to me in the Air Force – the unit I was in had a basketball team, as most units on base did, which I had no desire to be a part of.
-But here’s the funny thing about the military: they don’t really factor your desires into their plans for you.
+Fast forward a few years to me in the Air Force: my unit had a basketball team, as most units on base did, which I had no desire to be a part of.
+But here’s the funny thing about the military: they don’t often factor your desires into their plans.
 It was made clear to me that everybody tries out for the team – everybody.
 But I didn’t want to play basketball.
 I argued that I was already on the Base Soccer Team, but to no avail.

 So here’s where I went with it: I asked if they had a coach?
 Well, no, not yet, but they were sure one (older, more experienced in basketball strategy and drills and nuances) would show up.